This chapter is dedicated to SH, as a very small way to show my thanks for all the support you show me in chasing my dream!

 ‘It’s due after lunch,’ Neville said.

 ‘I’ll finish it in Transfiguration.’
 Harry pressed his hair down with both hands, but the tufts sprang back up the instant he removed his fingers.
 ‘Breakfast first!’

 Katie warmed her feet in one of the chairs by the fire.
 ‘Morning Harry, morning Neville.’
 She giggled.
 ‘Nice hair, Harry.’

 ‘Thanks.’
 Harry smoothed it down, but dislodged his bag from his shoulder, spilling his Astronomy books onto the floor.
 ‘It’s just going to be one of those days, isn’t it?’

-Katie bounded from her chair and handed his book back to him, then led the way out of the room toward the Great Hall.
+Katie bounded from her chair and handed his books back to him, leading the way out of the room toward the Great Hall.